‘Guardians Of The Galaxy 2’ Premiere Reviews Are In, What Do Critics Think?

 — Aaron Couch (@AaronCouch) April 18, 2017

-Not everyone loved their Guardians of the Galaxy 2 premiere experience, though.
+Not everyone loved their Guardians of the Galaxy 2 premiere experience, however.

 Hate to be the Voice of Reason, but GUARDIANS OF THE GALAXY VOL. 2 isn't as good as the first.
 What felt fresh now feels forced.
 2.5/4 stars